MicrosoftDocs/azure-devops-docs/docs/project/wiki/restore-deleted-wiki.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-If someone deleted a provisioned or published wiki by mistake, you can restore it.
+If someone deleted a provisioned (project) or published (code) wiki by mistake, you can restore it.
+We don't provide options via the UI to delete a wiki, but a user could have used the REST API to delete the repository associated with the wiki.

+> [!NOTE]
+> Deleted repositories remain in the recycle bin for 30 days, after which they are permanently deleted and can't be restored.

 <a id="prereq">  </a>